yash01234/Classroom-Bot/README.md

 grades, assignments and other classroom resources from slack?

 The classroom bot is the bot that can satisfy all of the above **what ifs**.

-## Better Than...
-(Phase 3 Testing Plan)

-Setting up Classroom bot is a vital part of its success.
-We have created a sample evaluation list to see if it is easier than "X" to setup than anything else.
-See [our outline](./docs/testing-the-idea.md).

 ## Developing and Contributing